Temurbek-stack/House_price_predictor_app/README.md

 - `LightGBM` – core prediction model
 - `scikit-learn` – for preprocessing and model integration
-- `Optuna` – hyperparameter tuning
+- `Optuna` – hyperparameter tuning using Bayesian Optimization
 - `NumPy`, `pandas` – for data handling and feature engineering
 - `joblib` – model persistence and loading